philanri/arduino-icons/README.md

 ## Usage

 Flat Arduino SVG Icon Kit is a collection of carefully crafted SVG files for makers.
-You can use these SVG files in many of your websites/projects/works.
+You can use these SVG files in many ways for your websites/projects/works.

 For example:
 In your website: